s9ya76/ConnectionChecker/README.md

 # ConnectionChecker
+## Description
-A network connaction checker on iOS.
+A connaction checker on iOS.

 ## Notices
 The current version is working with Xcode Version 7.
 If you are using different Xcode version, please check out the previous releases.